nevermore3d/Nevermore_Max/README.md

 	The micro focuses on VOCs, as thats what give off the worst smell and has direct toxic effects, and are difficult to catch once outside of the print chamber.
-	Yet again, PM particles are among the leading causes of death in the world and shouldnt be ignored.
-I've advocated using a regular room-size hepa for particles in conjunction with a micro before, but with the Max a hepa filtration system is built in.
-99+ per cent of particles creat6ed by your printer will be removed every pass and you wont add dirty air to your room or lungs.
+	Yet again, PM particles are among the leading causes of death in the world and shouldn't be ignored.
+I've advocated using a regular room-size HEPA for particles in conjunction with a micro before, but with the Max a HEPA filtration system is built in.
+99+ per cent of particles created by your printer will be removed every pass and you wont add dirty air to your room or lungs.

 	4. We need **COOLER**: 3D printing and 3D printing filtration require different things.